 Historical Marker #1412 in Louisville notes the location of the Zachary Taylor National Cemetery.

-In anticipation of Texas being annexed in the 1840s, Taylor was transferred to Arkansas.
-When annexation of the Lone Star State occurred in 1845, he and his troops were deployed to the border along the Rio Grande River.
-Mexico did not recognize the Rio Grande as the border between Texas and Mexico; rather, they believed that the border was the Nueces River to the north.
+When the annexation of the Lone Star State occurred in 1845, he and his troops were deployed to the border along the Rio Grande River.
+Mexico did not recognize the Rio Grande as the border between Texas and Mexico.
+They believed that the border was the Nueces River to the north.
 In April 1846, when Mexican forces attacked a U.S. detachment in the disputed territory, President James K. Polk used the opportunity to ask Congress to declare war on Mexico.